lautarodragan/jolteon/README.md

     bottom-right.
   - Play (add to queue) music files right there in the browser, or add them to the selected playlist or library.
   - Key Bindings are shown on the screen.
+  - The current directory is persisted when the application closes.
+You can close Jolteon, come back, and pick up where you left off.
   - 🚧 Soon, adding a folder to the library or queue will prioritize .cue files inside the folder.
 Right now, cue sheet files are ignored when adding an entire folder, so you'll have to open the folder and work on the individual .cue file instead.
   - 🚧 Upcoming: Bookmarks
 - Playing Queue
+  - The queue is persisted when the application closes.
+If you close Jolteon with tracks in the queue, when you come back, it'll start playing the next automatically.
+  - 🚧 In the future, the currently playing song and its position will be persisted too, so, rather than to start playing the next song, it'll start playing the same song at the position it was when Jolteon was closed.
 - `.cue` sheet file support
   - Metadata missing for the `.cue` file will be grabbed from the media file itself
 - `.jolt` files to override audio metadata non-destructively